 The corporate world understands the value, both economic and social, of having a diverse range of suppliers.
 To that end, more and more companies have made it a requirement that the businesses from which they buy services include companies run by women, Aboriginals, visible minorities and – increasingly – members of the LGBT+ community.
 In fact, some companies now incorporate supplier diversity goals into annual performance objectives for their procurement staff.

 The CGLCC works on supplier diversity in two ways:

 - It certifies LGBT+-owned businesses as diverse suppliers and helps them leverage that certification to grow their business.

 - It works with corporations, organizations and government bodies to help them understand the LGBT+ market and connect with the CGLCC’s certified suppliers.

 The Benefits of Certification

-Companies that want to procure from a diverse supplier need be sure that a business they deal with actually is what is claims to be.
-For that reason, bodies exist to certify diverse suppliers.
+Companies that want to procure from a diverse supplier need be sure that a business they deal with actually is what it claims to be.
+For that reason, organizations exist to certify diverse suppliers.
 These third-party bodies have rigorous certification programs in place to ensure that a business meets strict criteria in order to be classified as a diverse-owned enterprise.

 The CGLCC is the certifying body for LGBT+ businesses in Canada, and works with similar bodies that certify businesses owned, operated and controlled by women, visible minorities and Aboriginals.
 Together, these groups have formed Supplier Diversity Alliance Canada.